© Taiji Matsue

 Raramente mi è capitato di vedere un lavoro che abbia affrontato una tematica sociale in modo così forte come Jordan ha fatto con queste immagini, raramente ho visto uno stile visivo semplice, sincero e tanto efficace come questi ritratti post mortem di un’innocenza primordiale.
 La cosiddetta fotografia documentaria qui esprime il suo senso più profondo, quello di ‘produrre documenti’, proprio come un autore così apparentemente ‘manipolatore’ come Chris Jordan è riuscito a fare.

-Running the Numbers works, where basically he composed large images using as units thousands and thousands of different elements picked from mass consumption and pollution datas, Jordan makes a strong visual shift from that work but still addresses the same globas issues: where in that work the images were assembled by the author, presented into murals where layers of meanings and visual informations almost towered above the viewer, here reality speaks by itself, and Jordan merely records it, as he cared to state.
+Coming from his Running the Numbers works, where basically he composed large images using as units thousands and thousands of different elements picked from mass consumption and pollution datas, Jordan makes a strong visual shift from that work but still addresses the same globas issues: where in that work the images were assembled by the author, presented into murals where layers of meanings and visual informations almost towered above the viewer, here reality speaks by itself, and Jordan merely records it, as he cared to state.
 "Not a single piece of plastic in any of these photographs was moved, placed, manipulated, arranged, or altered in any way.
 These images depict the actual stomach contents of baby birds", he says.

 The same person who gave us ironic mosaics hiding terrible truths behind innocent images now shows us how the same objects he's been manipulating can arrange themselves in even more absurd compositions: living creatures holding the impossible inside their own bellies.
 Nature is now literally invaded, like Jordan previously suggested with his walls of commodities.
 And he achieved that in the simplest possible way, going back to the very roots of the idea of photography: the recording of reality.